 My insides fold, the summer air beats against my exposed legs, and I feel my waitress uniform press especially tight against my breasts.
 My blood gets hot and I feel the need to flee.
 More words spill from my lips before I can process them.

 “Can I get you some more coffee?”

 My own voice saves me by reminding me where I am.
 I realize I’ve been standing completely still, coffee pot gripped tight in hand, for too long.
 Noticeably long.
 I smile politely and gesture to the man’s cup, pouring the coffee slowly.
 The rings on my trembling hands catch the sunlight so bright that they sting my eyes.

 He’s old enough to be my grandfather, with a rough voice, hungry glare, and tufts of hair that burst out of his nose.
 I’ve served men like him before.
-Some let their eyes linger over my body or allow their fingers to graze my lower back when they pass by.
+Some let their eyes linger over my body or graze my lower back when they pass by.
 Others are less subtle.

 I find refuge in the kitchen.
 I pull out a cutting board and lemons and slide the rings off my fingers to keep them dry.
 They’re an inconvenience at work─ I’m always careful not to get them dirty or lose them, and they catch on the loose strings of my apron─ but I’ve worked hard to afford this silver jewelry, and wearing it brings me a sense of dignity and pride that I need for days like these.
 On these days, especially humid days, with especially bloodthirsty men, I prefer to wear my rings.